de1chk1nd/f5-k8s-istio-lab/docs/source/BGP/bgp-verify.rst

 Calico SDN is based on routing - more or less.

-1. PODs have a default route to their interface
+1. Calico creates tunnel interfaces to *"link"* PODs to the Host Network

-2. Calico creates tunnel interfaces to *"link"* PODs to the Host Network
+2. Within the POD - each PODs has a default route pointing to their (tunnel)interface

-3. To be able to route traffic to specific hosts, local routes are Created
+3. On host level - to be able to route traffic to specific PODs, local routes are Created

-4. To route to PODs on *"external"* nodes (e.g. worker-I to worker-II), Host needs a route to point to the other worker node
+4. To route to PODs on *external* nodes (e.g. worker-I to worker-II), hosts needs to have a route pointing to the nexthop

 5. To automate "4", BGP is used (dynamic update of *"external"* routes)